 There are two ways to test your function.
 The easiest way is to use the Run option located on the Develop tab.
 Just make sure to provide the correct input values within the Request body input box.

 The second way is to actually call you function using the generated webhook aka Function Url.
 You can use a tool like Postman to create a simple POST request.

 Now, it’s unlikely that someone would be able to correctly guess your Function Url code however for real scenarios it’s recommended to include some form of authentication.
-This I will cover in an upcoming post.

 I’ve only covered a small part of Azure functions, there is so much more to cover.
 I hope this post demonstrates how easy it is to reuse existing modules within your Functions.
 And in addition to this also shows how simple it is to create a webhook function.